matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 in the room (as they'd need to encrypt for the peeker).
 This also feels acceptable given there is little point in encrypting something intended to be world-readable.

+## Future extensions

+ * "snapshot" API, for a one-time peek operation which returns the current state of the room without adding the room to future `/sync` responses.
+Might be useful for certain usecases (eg, looking at a user's public profile)?

+ * "bulk peek" API, for peeking into many rooms at once.
+Might be useful for flair (which requires peeking into lots of users' profile rooms), though realistically that usecase will need server-side support.

+ * "cross-device" peeks could be useful for microblogging etc?

 ## Potential issues